varshapalat/batch-data-pipeline/kafka-python-producer/README.md

 * -f , --file   Sample data file path
 * -k , --kafkaServers Comma separated list of Kafka hosts
 * -t , --topic Name of topic

+## Running this with docker and docker-compose

+Assumes docker for Mac version 17.12 onwards

+To start: `docker-compose up`
+To stop: `docker-compose down`